-Those two networks are different frequencies with different performance characteristics.
-One is slower but doesn't go as far, the other is faster but covers less distance.
+Those two networks are actually different signal frequencies with different uses.
+2.4G is slower but can generally travel further, while 5G is faster but covers less distance.

-With a mesh approach, the two networks are combined visually.
+With a mesh approach, the two networks are combined.
 You only need to connect to one, but they will continue to operate as two distinct networks invisibly in the background.
-Your wireless router will steer your device between the two behind the scenes, and you won't have to do any switching.
+Your router will steer your device between the two frequencies behind the scenes.

-Interference means the two devices need to try extra hard to speak to each other among a sea of noise, having to re-send the same data over and over until the other end receives it successfully.
-This can result in reduced speeds, higher latency (time for each request to occur), and connectivity issues.
+Interference makes the two devices have to work extra hard to speak with each other amidst a sea of noise, often re-sending the same data over and over until the other end receives it successfully.
+This can result in reduced speeds, higher latency (time for each request to occur) and connectivity issues.

 The two biggest differences are speed and distance.

-The general rule-of-thumb is that a 2.4 GHz signal covers most of a typical 2400 sq ft home, where as 5 GHz signals travels approximately "2 or 3 rooms" from the router.
-This varies home to home, especially with different building materials used.
+Generally, a 2.4 GHz signal covers most of a typical 2200 sq ft home, whereas 5 GHz signals can transmit approximately 2 or 3 rooms from the router.
+This varies from home to home, especially with different building materials used.

 |2.4 GHz||5 GHz|